Reconquête: Online controversy

+2024 elections

+The party won five seats in the 2024 European Parliament election in France.

+On 12 June 2024, Marion Maréchal was expelled from the party due to calling on voters to support RN candidates in the 2024 snap legislative election.
+Three other party MEPs were expelled for supporting her, leaving the party with one MEP, Sarah Knafo.

+Reconquête lost most of its votes and did not win any seats in the first round of the 2024 French legislative election, on 30 June 2024.

 Ideology

-Reconquête vows to bolster the French economy in line with what some observers have called a Colbertist approach, as well as avoid what it calls the "Great Replacement" of the French people.
+Reconquête vows to bolster the French economy in line with what some observers have called a Colbertist approach.
+Reconquête promotes the Great Replacement conspiracy theory and the far-right remigration policy for the forced mass deportation of non-white immigrants from France.
 Its main campaign themes are identity, education, taxes, industry and independence.
 It advocates for a reduction in immigration numbers, de-Islamisation, security through new deportation legislation, an improvement in public instruction levels with a revision of the collège system, lower taxes for the least prosperous French people, as well as higher economic competitivity.
 Speaking at the founding rally, Zemmour promised to "slash immigration to almost zero", to deport people who unsuccessfully sought asylum and illegal immigrants, as well as to remove France from NATO's integrated command.

 In terms of economic policy, Reconquête seeks to implement a "country-score" (Patrie-score) which would clearly indicate to the consumer whether a product is French or not.

 In foreign policy, the party seeks to strengthen French fiscal and political autonomy against the European Union (EU).
 Zemmour has expressed support for Brexit and the UK's vote to leave the EU, but argued that France's situation was different and that he would not seek to withdraw France from the EU.
 Instead, he has summed up his position as "I want France to be in Europe, but I want France to come first before Europe" and pledged to veto any further EU expansion plans.
 He has also stated the platform will include withdrawing France from EU immigration and asylum policies, ensuring the French tricolour is always displayed above the EU flag, putting French law above EU law and halting accession talks with Eastern European nations looking to join.
 Reconquête is also opposed to the accession of Turkey to the European Union.

-Islam

-The party supports banning the Islamic veil in all public places.
+The party takes a pro-Israel stance, with Zemmour describing the Gaza war as the "fight of our civilisation", calling for a ban on Hamas's 'parent organisation', the Muslim Brotherhood, in France, and visiting Israel in solidarity.
 Reconquête seeks to ban the Muslim Brotherhood and linked organisations.
 The party also wants to place a ban on structures that seek to promote Jihad.
 It would like to put into practice a tighter control of imams and Islamic preachers in mosques and other Islamic sites in France, including tighter control of external funding for these places of worship and preachers.

+The party supports banning the Islamic veil (hijab) in all public places.